RohitSBhujbal/OneToOne_Map_Login-Page/README.md

 ## Important object of the hibernate file to perform task

 1. To develop hibernate operation we have to use following object
 a.
-Configuration  :Configuration object responsible to be hibernate mapping file data on configuration file data
+Configuration  : Configuration object responsible to be hibernate mapping file data on configuration file data
 b.
-SessionFactory=> SessionFactory object is responsible to create database platform=>Session factory objects collect the metadata from the configuration file andestablish the connection with the database
+SessionFactory : SessionFactory object is responsible to create database platform=>Session factory objects collect the metadata from the configuration file andestablish the connection with the database
 c.
-Session=>Session object is responsible to perform persistence object
+Session        : Session object is responsible to perform persistence object
 d.
-Transaction=>Transaction object responsible to commit and rollback DML operation
+Transaction    : Transaction object responsible to commit and rollback DML operation

 ## Usage